COSC3020/tsp-held-karp-vijaykodru-1/README.md

 https://www.youtube.com/watch?v=6jqlBDYNrL0

-The above three videos gave me a good understanding of using the held karp algorithm for dynamic programming.
+The above three videos gave me a good understanding of using the Held Karp algorithm for dynamic programming.

 https://compgeek.co.in/held-karp-algorithm-for-tsp/